SyncfusionExamples/How-to-bind-data-table-to-wpf-datagrid/README.md

-# How to bind the data table to WPF DataGrid
+# How to Bind the DataTable to WPF DataGrid?

 This sample show cases how to bind the data table to [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).